 - Cable, wiring, connector or insulation is cracked enough to expose internal wiring. - Wire/conductor is exposed to or routed against a sharp edge. - Wire/conductor is exposed to or routed against exhaust or extremely hot surface. - Cable is smaller than original equipment size. - Pass through grommet is missing. - 4.
 Cleanliness Check cleanliness of batteries.
-Make repairs if: - Battery top, or sides are corroded, greasy, dirty, or wet with electrolyte.
+Make repairs if: - Battery top or sides are corroded, greasy, dirty, or wet with electrolyte.

-- The battery is cracked or damaged. - Tray Check battery tray for operation, condition, and securement.
+- The battery is cracked or damaged it shall be replaced before operating. - Tray Check battery tray for operation, condition, and securement.
 Make repairs if the following conditions exist: - Battery slide tray is corroded, dirty, or hard to slide in and out